zehra-kaya16/cardiac-mri-segmentation-vqa/README.md

     G --> I["Web Interface Results"]
     H --> I
 ```

-The system consists of a React + Vite frontend for user interaction, a FastAPI backend for inference and result processing, deep learning segmentation models for cardiac MRI analysis, a clinical parameter estimation module for EDV/ESV/EF computation, and a VQA module for natural language querying over structured patient-level outputs.
+The system consists of a React + Vite frontend for user interaction, a FastAPI backend for inference and result processing, deep learning segmentation models for cardiac MRI analysis, a clinical parameter estimation module for EDV, ESV, and EF computation, and a VQA module for natural language querying over structured patient-level outputs.

 ## Dataset